prettier/plugin-ruby/CONTRIBUTING.md

 ### What versions of Ruby are supported?

-At the moment, we support back to Ruby 2.5.
-This is because in Ruby 2.5, Ripper got some additional public methods for accessing lexer state, which is necessary for parsing comments.
-This is not to say that prettier can't parse and print earlier versions of Ruby, it's just that the Ruby process running prettier (whatever `ruby` resolves to when the process runs) must be >= 2.5.
+We support all Ruby versions that are under security maintenance or better (https://www.ruby-lang.org/en/downloads/branches/).
+This means at the moment we support back to Ruby 2.5.
+This is not to say that prettier can't parse and print code that was written while running earlier versions of Ruby, it's just that the Ruby process running prettier (whatever `ruby` resolves to when the process runs) must be >= 2.5.

 ### Do you support ERB files (.html.erb, .js.erb, etc.)?